Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Commentary on Judgment No. 46037 of 2024: Extensive Effect of Appeals

-The Inadmissibility of the Appeal and the Mandate to Appeal
+Inadmissibility of Appeal and Mandate to Appeal

-The main novelty of this ruling lies in its application to the extensive effect.
-In fact, the acceptance of the appeal for cassation not only annuls the contested decision but also extends its effects to co-defendants who have not appealed, provided that the inadmissibility of the appeal has been declared for the same reason.
-This aspect is of fundamental importance to ensure the fairness of the process and the right to defense.
+The main novelty of this judgment lies in its application to the extensive effect.
+In fact, the acceptance of the appeal to the Court of Cassation not only annuls the challenged decision but also extends its effects to co-defendants who have not appealed, provided that the inadmissibility of the appeal was declared for the same reason.
+This aspect is of fundamental importance to ensure the fairness of the proceedings and the right to defense.

 Reasons for the Extensive Effect